-35. PREVENTION OF INSIDER TRADING
+34. PREVENTION OF INSIDER TRADING

-The Company has adopted a Code of Conduct for Prevention of Insider Trading in compliance with SEBI (Prohibition & Insider Trading) Regulation, 2015 duly amended and approved at its board meeting with a view to regulate trading in securities by the Directors and designated employees of the Company.
+The Company has adopted a Code of Conduct for Prevention of Insider Trading in compliance with SEBI (Prohibition & Insider Trading) Regulation, 2015 duly amended and approved at its board meeting with a view to regulate trading in securities by the designated persons of the Company.

-36. SECRETARIAL STANDARDS
+35. SECRETARIAL STANDARDS